|

 scene; just as before, the game zips right

-through the cut-scene.
+through the cutscene.

 Capcom

-must have realized that little kids wouldn't
+must have realized that most players wouldn't

 possibly be able to read that fast, so they